 Education

 Tasting wine is a deeply personal experience.
 Each person’s palate — their ability to smell and taste — is different.
-There is no “right” or “wrong” way to taste wine, but knowing something about the wine you’re drinking can help you appreciate it all the more!
+There is no “right” or “wrong” way to taste wine but knowing something about the wine you’re drinking can help you appreciate it all the more!

 In our series of Wine 101 classes, I lead attendees through a fun and engaging hour of sipping, chatting, learning, and sharing.
-His approach to education is designed to be accessible for wine drinkers of all experience levels.
+My approach to education is designed to be accessible for wine drinkers of all experience levels.

 As part of the session, attendees may purchase bottles presented during the class at a special price, as well as any bottles from our larger library bottle shop.